dimified/textmining/README.md

     ./user_import.sh

 The script "user_import.sh" does take the version or date respectively as well as a parameter for importing xml files into the database.

+## 4. Starting the Application

+The application is build on jRuby.
+For starting the application you have to use jruby `rvm use jruby` (if RVM is installed)